sergiocollado/potpourri/Notes_on_linux.md

 - /usr/lib   - other place to save dynamic libraries needed by programs.
 - /usr/local/lib   - other place to save dynamic libraries needed by programs.
 - /opt/lib   - other place to save dynamic libraries needed by programs.
+- /etc/os-release - identifies the linux version and release identification information

 ### Commands to navigate through the file system.